riturajnit/Compare-SVM-and-Neural-Network-on-Titanic-data/README.md

-# Compare-SVM-and-Neural-Network-on-Titanic-data
-Compare svm and neural network on Titanic data set
+# Compare SVM and Three layer Neural Network on Titanic dataset